-I’m going to ask you for help.
+I’m going to ask for your help.

 I hate “bothering people” and even writing this kind of makes me cringe.
 But at the same time I feel myself opening up, like I'm allowing for more care, appreciation, love, and goodness to come in.
-I've never seen anyone do this in this way, and I guess that's the reason why I decided to do it—because I want this to be “normal”.
+I've never seen anyone do it in this way, and I guess that's the reason why I decided to do it—because I want this to be “normal”.
 I want it to be easier for creative people to ask for the help they need.
 Kind of like Amanda Palmer describes it in her glorious talk and book that I wish I've read, but didn't get around to yet.

 So what do I need help with?